Types of quantum field thories

 FQFT and cohomology

-The Kaluza-Klein mechanism is the observation that pure gravity on a product spacetime with fixed metric on looks on , as an effective field theory, like gravity coupled to Yang-Mills theory – Einstein-Yang-Mills theory – for gauge group the Lie group of isometries of .
+The Kaluza-Klein mechanism, named after Theodor Kaluza and Oskar Klein, is the observation that pure gravity on a product spacetime with fixed metric on looks on , as an effective field theory, like gravity coupled to Yang-Mills theory – Einstein-Yang-Mills theory – for gauge group the Lie group of isometries of .
 In particular for the circle, it yields electromagnetism coupled to gravity (and a dilaton) – Einstein-Maxwell theory.

 when restricted to pseudo-Riemannian metrics of the special form

 the first term is the EH action of on